Harvard Catalyst Profiles

 Overview

-His fields of interest include health economics and behavioral science.
-In particular, his research focuses on the impact of economic conditions, shocks and uncertainty on health and health-related behaviours, and on regulation and competition in pharmaceutical markets, studying topics such as the generics paradox and therapeutic substitution.
+His research focuses on the impact of economic conditions, shocks and uncertainty on health and health-related behaviours, on policy evaluation, and on pricing, regulation and competition in pharmaceutical markets, studying topics such as the generics paradox, generic competition, therapeutic substitution.
+His research has featured in policy documents and reports and his work evaluating lockdown policies contributed to policy change during the Covid-19 pandemic.

 Bibliographic